 Grooming the English Cocker Spaniel

 The English Cocker Spaniel is a beloved sporting breed known for its joyful expression, elegant outline, and flowing feathering.
 A consistent grooming routine is essential for skin health, coat integrity, and that classic, well-kept look.
-With the right dog shampoo and a performance-focused dog shampoo and conditioner routine, English Cockers can maintain a silky, functional coat that moves naturally and resists matting.
+With the right dog shampoo and a performance-focused shampoo and conditioner routine, English Cockers can maintain a silky, functional coat that moves naturally and resists matting.

 COAT

 The hair on the head is short and fine; of medium length on body; flat or slightly wavy; silky in texture.
 The English Cocker is well feathered, but not so profusely as to interfere with fieldwork.
+Originally bred to flush and retrieve woodcock, the English Cocker Spaniel is active, athletic, and heavily feathered — that feathering is beautiful, but it also traps moisture and tangles easily.
+Regular grooming prevents matting, supports skin comfort, and protects coat quality in high-friction zones like behind the ears, under the elbows, along the belly, and through leg furnishings.

 CHARACTER

 The English Cocker is merry and affectionate, of equable disposition, neither sluggish nor hyperactive, a willing worker and a faithful and engaging companion.
+Owners with more than one spaniel may also want to see our Sussex Spaniel grooming guide.

-Common English Cocker Spaniel Coat Problems & Solutions
+Common Coat Problems & Solutions

-| Problem | Solution |
+Problem Solution

-| Detangling/Dematting | Apply full strength Moisture Plus liberally to the mat.
-Wait 15 minutes.
-Pull mat gently apart with fingers or comb. |
+Detangling/dematting Apply full strength Moisture Plus liberally to the mat.
+Wait 15 minutes, then pull the mat gently apart with fingers or a comb.

-| Greasy Coat | Use Cleansing Shampoo instead of Moisturizing Shampoo. |
+Greasy coat Use Cleansing Shampoo instead of Moisturizing Shampoo.

-| Coat lacks body | Use Texturizing Shampoo instead of Moisturizing Shampoo. |
+Coat lacks body Use Texturizing Shampoo instead of Moisturizing Shampoo.

-| Dingy White Coat | Use Cleansing Shampoo on the first lather, wait 5 minutes then rinse.
-Lather with Moisturizing Shampoo and rinse. |
+Dingy white coat Use Cleansing Shampoo on the first lather, wait 5 minutes, then rinse.
+Lather with Moisturizing Shampoo and rinse.

-| Flyaway Hair | Make an anti-static spray with 2 Tablespoons Moisture Plus in 1-pint water. |
+Flyaway hair Make an anti-static spray with 2 tablespoons Moisture Plus in 1 pint water.

-| Dry, damaged Coat | Our version of a hot oil treatment: Wet dog with warm water, apply Moisture Plus liberally.
-Wrap in hot towel for 15-20 minutes.
-Shampoo with Moisturizing Shampoo and rinse. |
+Dry, damaged coat Our version of a hot oil treatment: wet the dog with warm water, apply Moisture Plus liberally, wrap in a hot towel for 15–20 minutes, then shampoo with Moisturizing Shampoo and rinse.

 Most English Cockers do best with professional grooming every 6–8 weeks, plus brushing several times per week at home.
 This schedule reduces matting, prevents coat breakage, and keeps the outline clean and natural.